NicoHood/HID/Readme.md

 If you want it to be recognized as Uno/Mega edit the makefile.
 I dont recommend this to know what Bootloader is currently on your Board.

+For Arduino Mega2560 I recommend the nightly IDE.
+[See Issue on Github.](https://github.com/arduino/Arduino/issues/1071)

 #### For all Arduinos
 You are ready to use the libraries.
 Just have a look at the examples and test it out.
 The libraries will work for all Arduinos listed above but it will use 2 different HID libraries.